goruck/all/README.md

 I felt that if the project met these requirements it would end up being useful to a very wide variety of voice applications.
 I also thought that I had to implement at one non-trivial real world application to prove that the design was robust and capable.
 Hence the last requirement.
 For that I choose to put a voice user interface on a commonly used home security system, the DSC Power832.

 The system would have both cloud and (home-side) device components.
 I selected Amazon's Alexa as the cloud speech service and Amazon Web Services' Lambda to handle any cloud side processing required to interface between Alexa and the home-side devices.
-Alexa seemed to be an obvious choice to me (after all I work for Amazon :)) and it costs nothing to develop voice applications via the [Alexa Skills Kit] (https://developer.amazon.com/public/solutions/alexa/alexa-skills-kit) which certainly were needed to control random things around the home.
+Alexa seemed to be a good choice to me (its already integrated with Lambda and has a variety of voice endpoints including Echo and FireTV) and it costs nothing to develop voice applications via the [Alexa Skills Kit] (https://developer.amazon.com/public/solutions/alexa/alexa-skills-kit) which certainly were needed to control random things around the home.
 [Lambda] (https://aws.amazon.com/lambda/) is ideal for quickly handling bursty processing loads, which is exactly what is needed to control things with voice.
 It also has a free tier if you stay under a certain amount of processing and above that its still very inexpensive.
 So, Alexa and Lambda seemed to be reasonable cloud choices given my requirements.

 I selected the [Raspberry Pi 2] (https://www.raspberrypi.org/blog/raspberry-pi-2-on-sale/) as the platform to develop the home-side device components.
 The platform has a powerful CPU, plenty RAM, a wide variety of physical interfaces, has support for many O/Ss, and is inexpensive.
 I thought about using an even lower cost platform like [Arduino] (https://www.arduino.cc/) but I felt that given its lower capabilities vis-a-vis the Raspberry PI that would limit the types of home-side applications I could develop on that alone.
 For example, I thought I would need to use GNU/Linux in this project for extensibility and rapid development reasons.
 Arduino isn't really meant for to run Linux but the Pi is.
 The downside of using the Pi plus a high-level OS like vanilla Linux is that you give up the ability to react to quickly changing events.
 On the other hand, the Arduino running bare metal code is a very capable real-time machine.
-To be as extensible as possible, I didn't want to rule out the possibility of developing a real-time voice controlled application and wanted to avoid complex device side architectures like using an Arduino to handle the fast events connected to a Pi to handle the complex events.
+To be as extensible as possible, I did not want to rule out the possibility of developing a real-time voice controlled application and wanted to avoid complex device side architectures like using an Arduino to handle the fast events connected to a Pi to handle the complex events.
 That seemed to work against my requirements.
 So, I came up with the idea of using [real-time Linux] (https://rt.wiki.kernel.org/index.php/Main_Page) on the Pi which I thought best met my goals.
 But it does have the downside that I'm no longer using a standard kernel and real-time programming requires a bit more thought and care than standard application development in Linux userspace.

 I chose to focus on using the Pi's GPIOs to interface to the things around the home I wanted to add voice control to.
 I felt that this would allow me the maximum flexibility and with using real-time Linux, I thought I could run that interface fast.
 Its turned out that I was able to do GPIO reads and writes with less than +/- 1 us jitter, which is pretty amazing given that vanilla Linux at best can do about +/- 20 ms <sup>[1](#myfootnote1)</sup>.
 Of course, all the other physical interfaces (SPI, I2C, etc.) on the Pi are accessible though the normal Linux methods.

-So given my requirements and the analysis above, I arrived at a system architecture with the following components.
+So given my requirements and the analysis above, I arrived at a system architecture with the following components<sup>[2](#myfootnote2)</sup>.

 * An Alexa Intent Schema / Utterance database developed using ASK.
 * An AWS Lambda function in Node.js to handle the intent triggers from Alexa and send it back responses from the home device.
-* A home client build on Raspberry PI running real-time Linux with an application developed in C running in userspace.
+* A home device built on Raspberry PI running real-time Linux with a server application developed in C running in userspace.
 * A hardware interface unit that handled the translation of the electrical signals between the Pi and the security system.
 * The DSC Power832 security system connected via its Keybus interface to the Pi's GPIOs via the interface unit.